IanJRigg/Globe-Engine/README.md

 ## TODOs
-- Create a camera class
+- Develop a geographic grid algorithm
 - Develop a subdivision surfaces algorithm
-- Develop a cube map algorithm
-- Develop a geographic grid algorithm
+- Come up with a quad? octo tree implementation for adjustable LOD
+- Figure out how to texture the damn cube
+- Figure out how to compress the face subdividing code
+- Make IMGUI Compile into a separate static lib
+- Make GLAD compile into a separate static lib
+-

+## Open Questions
 - Make IMGUI look better?
 Better font, and some color theory would go far
-- Make IMGUI Compile into a separate static lib
-- Make GLAD compile into a separate static lib
-- Find a texturing library that can be used to render the earth
+- Find a texturing library that can be used to render the earth (BlueMarble?)
-- Click and drag algorithm can be changed such that the camera is translating, not the globe.
-This can be used to adjust LOD as well
 -